Cylinders in canonical del Pezzo fibrations: Degree or higher

 \section{Degree $3$ or higher}

 In this section, we shall prove Theorems \ref{main(1-1)} and \ref{main(1-2)}.
 Let $S$ be a Du Val del Pezzo surface over $k$ of degree $d \ge 3$ and let $\sigma : \wS \to S$ be the minimal resolution over $k$, so that $\wS$ is a weak del Pezzo surface.
-Hence, $\wS$ is a $k$-form of the Hirzebruch surface $\bF _2$ of degree $2$ or these exists the birational morphism $\wS _{\kc} \to \bP ^2_{\kc}$ over $\kc$.
-In particular, we can explicitly observe the configure of $(-1)$-curves and $(-2)$-curves on $\wS _{\kc}$ (see also {\cite{Dol12}}).
+Hence, $\wS$ is a $k$-form of the Hirzebruch surface $\bF _2$ of degree $2$ or there exists the birational morphism $\wS _{\kc} \to \bP ^2_{\kc}$ over $\kc$.
+In particular, we can explicitly observe the configuration of $(-1)$-curves and $(-2)$-curves on $\wS _{\kc}$ (see {\cite{BW79,CT88}} or {\cite[\S \S 8.4--8.6 and \S \S 9.2]{Dol12}}).